LuciferUchiha/georgerowlands.ch/content/garden/ml/rl/deepRL.md

 Note that the entropy term had a minus sign in the definition, but here it is added to the objective since we are minimizing the loss but aiming to maximize entropy.

+{{< callout type="todo" >}}
+MDPS can also be used for the reverse diffusion process in generative modeling.
+Here the maximum entropy principle can help ensure we don't collapse to a single mode but rather explore the full data distribution.
+{{< /callout >}}

 ### Soft Actor-Critic (SAC)

 Soft Actor-Critic (SAC) is state of the art off-policy actor-critic algorithm that combines the benefits of maximum entropy reinforcement learning, the stability of actor-critic methods, and the sample efficiency of off-policy learning.